Tom Burge – Oaremead Farm

 As farmers it is too easy to fall into the trap of being too busy, a place that Tom knows well, however like Tom, you have to find a way to do it, not necessarily all by yourself but with help from James and his team.
 Learning from others and creating a flexible adapted system is what Precision Grazing bring with them, the knowledge and access to other people who are also facing the same challenges and great rewards as you.
 Creating a hub of people around you, maybe not geographically but via technology means you are not alone.
 There are answers and reassurance at the end of the phone.

 Tom is now at another cross road, he has seen the positive changes that paddock grazing has made to farm, better and more quality grass, improved soil biology and water infiltration, his brain has expanded and he wants more; organic, regenerative, getting the whole farm in the system.
 Putting hedges back, planting trees for shelter belts are all on the part of the future of Oaremead Farm.

-Start small, but start, contact James come for a farm visit, but start and grow the system.
+Start small, but start, contact Precision Grazing for guidance and from there the system will grow.
 Seeing that fresh growth within a few days is the lightbulb moment and it is addictive.

 In the grand scheme of things this is a low-cost system, with big savings.
 Cutting back on fertiliser and feed and using the BPS to get this system in place is time and money well spent.

 Having gotten through one of his toughest farming years, weather wise, Tom knows this is a system that works and is excited about where he can go next.
 A growing interest in soil, carbon storage and regenerative agriculture, he hopes to increase cattle numbers on the farm and create a premium mutton from his Scotch Blackfaced ewes.